Mass media in Boise, Idaho: Other

 The Boise Journal is a city magazine based in downtown Boise, focusing on local interest, history and arts for the greater Boise area.
 The publication is owned and published locally.

 The Boise Home is a city home magazine based in downtown Boise, focusing on local building, home products and gardening for the greater Boise area.
 The publication is owned and published locally.

 Boise Lifestyle Magazine offers monthly family and lifestyle magazine throughout the Boise and Treasure Valley areas.
 The publication is locally owned and published.

 Online media

-Most of the region's legacy media outlets maintain an Internet presence.

-Boise Journal and Boise Home are available online at imcmags.com.